 The hydrochloride salt form of a metal chelating agent with potential anti-angiogenic activity.
 Trientine chelates excess copper (Cu) ions in the body; the excess copper is subsequently removed from the body through the kidneys.
 As Cu is an essential cofactor for cuproenzymes, such as superoxide dismutase 1 (SOD1), depletion of copper may inhibit the activation of signal transduction pathways required for cellular proliferation and angiogenesis.
 In addition, trientine may inhibit copper-induced secretion of interleukin-8 (IL-8).
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: triethylenetetramine dihydrochloride US brand name: spyrine Abbreviations: TETA

 Chemical structure: N,N'-bis(2-aminoethyl)ethane-1,2-diamine